Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/components_delivered/architecture.md

 ---

-## 🧪 Integration Flow
+## Integration Flow

 1. **User** initiates a transaction request via a secure client interface.
 2. The request flows through the Account Abstraction layer.
-3. A pre-signing hook always **triggers TAVP** in KMS.
+3. A pre-signing hook **triggers TAVP** in KMS.
-4. The signer layer processes the request.
+4. Upon succesfull validation the signer layer processes the request.
-5. **KMS** returns the raw or policy-bound signature.
-6. The transaction is broadcast to the target chain using chain-specific logic.
+5. KMS returns the raw signature, which is then broadcast using chain-specific logic.

 ---